vctngg/BlackMythWukong/README.md

 2. Source code
    -You can download my source code via "BlackMythWukong" folder.
 Feel free to use it as a reference for yourself.

 DISCLAIMER: This project is not for commercial purposes and only serve for education.
+Any illegal use will violate Terms of Service of this game's assets and will be punished accordingly.